Recycled Greeting Cards Flower Craft For Kids

 • craft sticks

-It's better to provide just a few materials rather than overwhelm kids with too many choices.
+Besides scissors and glue, provide only enough materials to spark interest and creativity.
+It’s better to provide just a few items rather than overwhelm kids with too many choices.

 Recycled greeting cards can be used in kids paper craft

-Make stems with pieces of craft foam, craft sticks or straws, or draw stems with crayons or markers.
+OPTIONS: 1) Cut stems from pieces of craft foam or construction paper.
+2) Glue craft sticks or straws for stems.
+3) Draw stems with crayons or markers.

 Practice scissors skills with a paper craft